What is SaaS Backup?

 SaaS Backup Software Features & Capabilities

 Many SaaS backup solutions have features relevant to the software they are backing up.
 For example, SaaS backup software that integrates with email systems may have data archiving features specifically for email.
-Despite this, some key features are present in most SaaS backup software.
+Despite this, some key features are present in most SaaS backup tools.

 - SaaS product integration